staking-foundation/docs/docs/06-dvt.md

 ### Running Validators using Key Shares

-The Beacon Chain requires validators to fulfill validation duties every few minutes, which requires signing validation duties.
+The Ethereum Consensus Layer requires [validators](glossary#validator) to fulfill validation duties every few minutes, which requires signing validation duties.

 Diva Operators connect via a P2P network, performing signatures independently without the need to interact with the Diva Smart Contract.

-Whenever a validator is required to sign, Operators holding its different Key Shares coordinate through the P2P network to sign the attestation duties.
+Whenever a validator is required to sign, Operators holding its different [Key Shares](glossary#key-share) coordinate through the P2P network to sign the attestation duties.

 Once 11 out of 16 Key Shares (2/3rds) have signed, the validation duty is fulfilled by sending the message to the network.